e-conomic/swift-course/README.markdown

 ## Prerequisites
 This course will not cover the basics of programming and computer science.
 Before attending this course you must have some programming experience.
 There are, however, no expectations of you having any experience with iOS development, Swift, Objective-C, or mobile development in general.

 Furthermore, as you will be working together with other students, you must have some basic knowledge of working with revision control software.
 At e-conomic we use Git, and we strongly urge you to do so too.
-While we will gladly help you, but there will be no lessons on Git.
+While we will gladly help you, there will be no lessons on Git.

 ## Sign up
-Create a pull request to this repository where you have added you GitHub username to the list of applicants below.
+Create a pull request to this repository where you have added your GitHub username to the list of applicants below.

 ## Applicants (GitHub username)
 AndersHqst
 sualitu
 vladm123
+ssnielsen

 ---

 ## Studying at ITU?
-For ITU students, it may be possible to use this setup as a ECTS valid project.
+For ITU students, it may be possible to use this setup as an ECTS valid project.
 All you would have to do is to find a supervisor.
 See 'Project Description' below where we have sketched what your project description might look like.

 ## Project Description

 <i>For ITU students.
-The following is a draft for what a project description could look like in the ITU course base, as an independent ECTS approved project.</i>
+The following is a draft for what a project description could look like in the ITU project base, as an independent ECTS approved project.</i>

 <b>Project titel (dansk):</b>   Udvikling af applikationer til iOS i Swift